-As more fully described in Note 7-"Debt Obligations", on June 30, 2010, the Company closed on a discounted payoff agreement with Wachovi and retired all of its debt with Wachovia at the discount described.
+Installments of the annual incentive fee are subject to quarterly recalculation and potential reconciliation at the end of the fiscal year, and any overpayments are required to be repaid in accordance with the management agreement.
+For the twelve month period ending December 31, 2010, ACM earned an incentive management fee of \$18.8 million.
+As more fully described in Note 7-"Debt Obligations", on June 30, 2010, the Company closed on a discounted payoff agreement with Wachovia and retired all of its debt with Wachovia at the discount described.
 The successful completion of the retirement of the Wachovia debt was a significant contributor to an incentive fee for the manager in 2010.
 As indicated earlier, gains on the extinguishment of debt are included in the incentive fee calculation and the gain, net of fees, certain expenses, and taxes, attributable to the Wachovia transaction was \$157.5 million.
+For the years ended December 31, 2012 and 2011, ACM did not earn an incentive management fee.